ICS3U Python Programming Environments

 print("Hi",name)

-Trinkets are good to run small pieces of code for teaching and learning purposes, but most programmers don’t use a web based python kernel to write their programs.
+These online websites are good to run small pieces of code for teaching and learning purposes, but most programmers don’t use a web based python kernel to write their programs.

 Integrated Development Environments